'Devastated' Nebraska restaurants, workers buoyed by stimulus talk out of Washington

 Jay Gurner, a bar manager, puts a drink at the Brazen Head Irish Pub in Omaha on St. Patrick's Day.
 The restaurant and bar was having to turn people away from the dining rooms after Gov. Pete Ricketts called for public gatherings to be limited to 10 or fewer people to slow the spread of the novel coronavirus.

-Like many restaurant owners, Mitch Tempus began his day Tuesday wondering how he and his employees were going to survive the coronavirus hit to his business.
+Like many restaurant owners, Mitch Tempus began his day Tuesday wondering how he and his employees were going to survive the huge hit his business has taken from the coronavirus.

 With public gatherings limited to 10 people in an effort to slow the spread of the deadly bug — effectively turning Tempus’ two Fernando’s Cafe and Cantina locations into carryout-only restaurants — he’s had to furlough his entire wait, hosting and busing staff.